 Editi replied with a faint smile, “I am sorry to disturb, I brought you cake.”

-“Of course not now, come, let me show you something.”
-She said childishly as she drew Editi’s hands and led her to her large, exclusive sitting room.
-There was a half Hennessy drink in a bottle, right by a couch.
-“Sit…” She said.
+“Of course, not now, come, let me show you something,” she said childishly as she took Editi’s hands and led her to her large, exclusive sitting room.
+There was a half-bottle of Hennessy on couch.
+“Sit,” she said.

 Editi calmly lowered herself on the couch, still staring at Nneoma with questions in her eyes.